 One-Way sailing route Dubrovnik to Split I 7 days

-One-way sailing route from Dubrovnik to Split/Trogir or vice versa is a perfect choice if you want to see as much as possible in one week of sailing.
-One-way yacht charter means to take the yacht at one of the charter bases in the Dubrovnik area, and leave it in Split /Trogir at the end of the week.
+A one-way sailing route from Dubrovnik to Split/Trogir or vice versa is a perfect choice if you want to see as much as possible in one week of sailing.
+One-way yacht charter means to take the yacht at one of the charter bases in the Dubrovnik area and leaving it in Split /Trogir at the end of the week.

 The standard check-in time is on Saturday from 17h; if you`d like to leave earlier, we suggest booking an early check-in service.

 The old town is on the list of UNESCO world heritage since 1979.
 1940 meters of unique medieval walls surround the old town.
-The city walls in their original form preserve and open to visitors as the cities flagship attraction.
+The city walls are preserved in their original form and open to visitors as the city's flagship attraction.
 Traces of the rich history are visible in every single stone and wall of the old town of Dubrovnik.

-Dubrovnik is Number 1. attraction in Croatia.
+Dubrovnik is the Number 1. attraction in Croatia.
 Needless to explain.
 A must-see!

 Day 1 DUBROVNIK - PELJEŠAC (Ston) 20NM

 The most famous place on Peljesac is Ston.
 In Ston, there are the oldest European saltworks and medieval stone walls.
 The Ston Wall is just behind the Great Wall of China, the longest in the world (5.5 km).
 Among the city's castles, particularly notable are Veliki Kaštilo (Grand Castle) and Podzvizd, which offer a view of the town and the salt pans.
 1,5 km walking from Ston, on the other side of the peninsula is Mali Ston village.